KjartanOli/hbv501g/readme.md

 To run the project, you need to execute `mvn spring-boot:run` in the project's root directory.
 The project will be accessible at `localhost:8080` once it has been launched.

+For datebase access, please request it from one of our team members.

 ## Links

 | Link                            | Description                                                      | Needs login|